CobaltFluoride/FlCashRegister/README.md

 The project is ***not working*** at this moment!
 It will compile but the full functionality is not complete, and will not be able to be used as a full POS system yet!
 However, this has to be done by monday so I hope it's complete by then.

-- Go to the src directory: `cd src`
+- Go to the source directory: `cd source`
 - Run `make`
 - run `./mkdist` to copy appropriate files to ../dist